joao-dantas/k8s-cheat-sheet/PODS.md

 ## Edit Pods

-If you are asked to edit an existing POD, please note the following:
+If you are asked to edit an existing POD:

 - If you are given a pod definition file, edit that file and use it to create a new pod.